MEDICAL SERVICES IN CITY* STATE*

-Nerve conduction studies are primarily used for evaluation of paresthesias (which is numbness, tingling and/or burning) and/or weakness of the arms and legs.
-The type of study needed depends in part by the symptoms of the patient.
+Nerve conduction studies are primarily used for the evaluation of paresthesias (which is numbness, tingling, and/or burning) and/or weakness of the arms and legs.
+The type of study needed depends in part on the symptoms of the patient.
 A physical exam and thorough medical history also help.
 Some of the common disorders which can be diagnosed by nerve conduction studies are:

 - Peripheral neuropathy

 Trigger Point Injections

 Trigger point injection is a procedure used to treat the areas of muscle that are in pain and contain trigger points or knots of muscle that are created when muscles cannot relax.
 It is possible to feel these knots under the skin.
 It is fairly common that trigger points irritate the nerves around them and cause a pain that is felt in another part of the body, known as a referred pain.
 Our CITY* STATE* team has found that some patient complaints respond very well to this form of treatment.

 The trigger point injection procedure consists of injecting a solution through a small needle into the patient's trigger point problem area.
 The solution contains a local anesthetic that sometimes includes a corticosteroid.
 When injected, the trigger point is made inactive and the pain is alleviated.
 Usually, a brief course of treatment will result in sustained relief.
 Injections are given in a doctor's office and usually take just a few minutes.
 Several sites may be injected in one visit.
 If a patient has an allergy to a certain medication, a dry-needle technique (involving no medications) can be used.